Goodwill Operational Tour Film

 Retail Floor

-Where the public enters the system.
-We capture the real excitement of modern thrifting — discovery, reuse, and participation — and show how every purchase actively funds opportunity.
+Where participation happens.
+We capture the real joy of modern thrifting — discovery, reuse, choice — and reveal how each purchase actively moves the journey forward.

 Education + Training

-Where the loop closes.
-Retail revenue becomes classrooms, instructors, and real instruction — making the connection between stores and tuition-free education unmistakable.
+Where value converts.
+Retail revenue becomes classrooms, instructors, and real instruction — making the link between stores and tuition-free education unmistakable.

 Job Placement + Outcomes

-Not a finish line, but a continuation.
-We follow what happens next — where people go, what stabilizes, and how impact becomes visible over time.
+Where the journey continues.
+We follow what comes next — where people go, what stabilizes, and how impact becomes visible over time.

-Each chapter is guided by someone who lives inside that part of the system — speaking only to what they know, where they stand.
+Each chapter is guided by someone who lives inside that part of the system — speaking only to what they know, from where they stand.
+No one explains the entire system.
+Understanding builds by accumulation.

 Why It All Matters